trywilco/wilco-docs/docs/building-your-quest/index.md

 subtitle*: Quest subtitle.
 2-68 characters.
 All characters are accepted.
 "Find the cause of user traffic drop in production and fix it" in the example below | mandatory description*: Quest description.
 All characters are accepted.
 "What's worse.." in the example below | mandatory summary*: Quest summary.
-Shown when users finish the quest | mandatory slogan*: Quest slogan.
-2-1000 characters.
-"It's time for.." in the example below | mandatory level*: Quest level. beginner/intermediate/advanced | mandatory duration*: Estimated number of hours required to finish the quest | mandatory
+Shown when users finish the quest | mandatory level*: Quest level. beginner/intermediate/advanced | mandatory duration*: Estimated number of hours required to finish the quest | mandatory
 repository: The user's repo will be initialized to this repository when a quest starts. e.g. https://github.com/trywilco/Anythink-Market-Public | optional